Icinga/icingaweb2-module-director/doc/79-Jobs.md

 Execution methods
 -----------------

-Jobs are executed on CLI, basically with the `jobs` CLI command and it's available actions and options.
+Jobs are executed on CLI, basically with the `jobs` CLI command and its available actions and options.
 A call to...

 ```sh